What affects the transmission of tick-borne pathogens?

 When it comes to environmental factors, Little noted that most tick species in North America live in wildlife and nature and consequently spill over into dogs and people.
 The brown dog tick, however, is unique for living in homes and kennels, primarily infesting dogs.

 Another factor that may contribute to differences in the transmission of pathogens is how the tick finds a host, according to Little.
 “We often think of ticks as passively questing.
-They crawl up vegetation, they wave that first pair of legs, they wait for something to walk by and rush against the vegetation, and then tick transfers over to the hair, coat, or the clothing of the host, right?” said Little.
+They crawl up vegetation, wave that first pair of legs, wait for something to walk by and brush against the vegetation, and then [the] tick transfers over to the hair, coat, or the clothing of the host, right?”
+Little said.
 Although this is true for ticks in the Ixodes and Dermacentor genera, Little explained, it is not the case for brown dog ticks and ticks in the Amblyomma genus, including lone star ticks.

 These ticks are “hunter ticks.”